 If, like me, you went to the recent BIBBA conference on the Isle of Man you must also have noticed the horse drawn trams but did you know they too are threatened with extinction?

 Personally I was charmed and delighted by these lovely Clydesdales trotting along the promenade on hairy great feet with their ears all pricked and eager.
 In fact I was so charmed and delighted by them I looked them up on the Blithering Internet when I got home and was incredulous to discover that the Powers-That-Be in Douglas are planning to scrap them!

-Click the photo above for a close up and ask yourself how on earth can that be?
+Click the photo above for a close up, look at that lovely, lovely horse and ask yourself how on earth can that be?

 After 140 years of service up and down the 1.5 mile long Douglas promenade linking the two antique railways, one steam and one electric, which terminate at opposite ends of the bay – six ‘surplus’ tram cars have been auctioned for a total of £10,000 and the purpose built stables have been sold for ‘development’.
 Exclamation mark!

-I don’t know about you but I’d travel a long way to see working horses – I can see development anywhere and everywhere.
+I don’t know about you but I’d travel a long way to see working horses but I can see ‘Development’ anywhere and everywhere.
 Don’t tell me it’s progress lads.
-Progress is when change leads to improvement or betterment otherwise it’s just change for the sake of it.
+Progress is when change leads to improvement or betterment otherwise it’s just change for the sake of it and that is stupid.